BLUE HORIZON, BOOK 2

 Diplomacy in the Planetary Alignment Legislature had broken down completely, and nobody knew who was in charge now that the planets weren’t talking to one another anymore.
 Vessels from Dennier and Mainor, particularly, hedged their dominance uneasily above the glittering white world.
 Ship captains had been under pressure from their representatives to keep frosty—the situation might be resolved at any moment, or it might require “decisive action to protect our vital interests in the Alignment.”
 Certain planets had even deployed battle cruisers to protect their transports under just the same assertion.

-Ensign Jace McGregor operated the scanners of the Valiant, a Dennieran transport ship sitting in high orbit, just out of Kastani sovereign space.
+Ensign Jace McGregor operated the scanners of the Variant, a Dennieran transport ship sitting in high orbit, just out of Kastani sovereign space.
 He was thinking of his wife and two cubs back on Dennier, and making plans to improve their lives once he was allowed his fair share of the Kastani Siilv.
-The Valiant was a transport vessel for sure, but the ensign on loan from the Dennieran Navy knew that they were also carrying explosive munitions for a reason he had identified to himself only as “just in case.”
+The Variant was a transport vessel for sure, but the ensign on loan from the Dennieran Navy knew that they were also carrying explosive munitions for a reason he had identified to himself only as “just in case.”
+It was an old description, but the Terrans had a name for this type of vessel: a Q-Ship.

 They had been there for more than a week, keeping a sharp eye on the Kastani Planetary Defense Grid.
 The PDG, an energy field that could withstand bombardments from space, would be activated if the government of their world intended to make any movements against the gathered armada, and by the time any ships could be launched from the surface, they would be ready to bat down any resistance.